nicholasdavies/tweak/README.md

 )
 ```

-`shmanipulate` uses Shiny for plot manipulation, hence the name.
+**shmanipulate** uses Shiny for plot manipulation, hence the name.
 If you want more control over plot manipulation, you can pass Shiny
 widgets to the function instead of using the "shorthand" named arguments (see below).

+\* OK, I lied. **shmanipulate** also exports a second function, `shmanip`, which runs in the RStudio Viewer pane by default rather
+than in a new window.
+And it saves five keystrokes, meaning your productivity will nearly double!

 ## Installation

-You can install `shmanipulate` from GitHub using:
+You can install **shmanipulate** from GitHub using:

 ``` r
 remotes::install_github("nicholasdavies/shmanipulate")